-The priority deadline for receipt of all application materials is February 1 for fall admission.
 The priority deadline for spring admission is October 15.
-The Computer Science program will review applications on a space available basis after the priority deadline.
+The priority scholarship deadline for receipt of all application materials for fall admission is February 1 for fall admission.
+The Computer Science program will review fall applications on a space available basis until July 15.
 Visit our application page to apply online or download forms.
 Additional details about the admission and application process can be found in the Graduate Catalog.

 Applications are reviewed when all supporting materials have been received.
 Official notification of an admission decision is sent from the Office of Graduate Admission.

 Applicants to the Interdisciplinary Computer Science Master's Program and the advanced-degree track of the post-baccalaureate program must have the equivalent of: